LivingLegacyMedia/vowbound/chapter_09.md

-# Chapter 9: The First Counter-Offer
+# Chapter 9: The Network

 The infiltration was supposed to be simple.